lafernando/ballerina-cloud-native-middleware-workshop/README.md

 # Ballerina: Cloud-Native Middleware as a Programming Language

 [Ballerina](http://ballerina.io) is a programming language for the cloud-era; specializing in creating network connected applications.
-It brings together the higher level abstractions of middleware technologies, but with the flexibility of a general-purpose programming language.
+It brings together the higher level abstractions of middleware technologies, along with the flexibility of a general-purpose programming language.

 In this workshop, we will take a look at how the Ballerina platform can be used effectively in creating microservices architectures.
 This is split into four main parts.

 ## Part 1: Introduction to the Ballerina Language
 - Type system
+- Functions
+- Flow control
 - Network abstractions
-  - Services/Listeners/Clients
+  - Services/listeners/clients
   - Resources
   - Remote methods
+- Concurrency
 - Visualizing the code: sequence diagrams
-- Concurrency
 - Secure-by-default: taint analysis
 - Language Integrated Query
+- Java Interop

 ## Part 2: Network Awareness
 - Programming Model